Skip to content

 NetFL

 NetFL is a framework that extends Fogbed by integrating Flower, enabling simulation of Federated Learning experiments within Fog/Edge computing environments.
-It supports the modeling of heterogeneous and resource-constrained edge scenarios, incorporating factors such as computational disparities among clients and dynamic network conditions, including bandwidth limitations, latency variations, and packet loss.
+It supports the modeling of heterogeneous and resource-constrained edge scenarios, incorporating factors such as computational disparities among devices and dynamic network conditions, including bandwidth limitations, latency variations, and packet loss.
 This facilitates realistic evaluations of FL systems under non-ideal, real-world conditions.

 Installation